 Repeat Prescription requests are not accepted over the telephone as this can lead to errors.

 Each drug has two names, the generic and the brand name.
 Where possible we use the generic name because this is usually much cheaper for the health service.
 Due to this, you may notice a change in colour, shape or size of your drug.
 Do not be concerned by this, you are still receiving the same drug of the same quality, it is only the appearance that has altered.

 Please book your medications review appointment at least 10 days before your medication runs out.

 If you are collecting repeat medications several times a month you may benefit from synchronizing your prescriptions to bring them all in line so you can collect them all at the same time.
-Please complete the form and we will try and assist you where possible.
+Please complete a Prescriptions Synchronization Form and we will try and assist you where possible.